 Sometimes I prefer to use foil pans.
 You know like when there is cheese involved, the foil pans help with clean up.
 I have a stock pile in the pantry.
 I do put a cookie sheet under the foil pan just for support.
-So the burritos don’t stick to the bottom of the pan I coat the bottom of my foil pan with a thin layer of the sauce.
+In order for the burritos don’t stick to the bottom of the pan, I coat the bottom of my foil pan with a thin layer of the sauce.
 So the burritos don’t stick to the bottom of the pan I coat the bottom of my foil pan with a thin layer of the sauce

 So the burritos don’t stick to the bottom of the pan I coat the bottom of my foil pan with a thin layer of the sauce.

-Time to assemble the inside, on the tortilla shell I spread 1 tablespoon of refried beans, about 1/2 cup of my prepared ground beef, and a sprinkle of taco cheese.
+Time to assemble the inside.
+On the tortilla shell, I spread 1 tablespoon of refried beans.
+Then about 1/2 cup of my prepared ground beef, and a sprinkling of taco cheese.
 You can always add more of each ingredient if you like.
 Then roll them up and place them in the foil pan.

 Just look at that delicious wet burrito topped with lettuce, tomatoes and a dollop of sour cream ~ Jenny